tallcomponents/content/guide/tallpdf/tables.md

 #### Step 2: Preferred Cell Width

 In the next step, the preferred width of each cell is determined.
 The following cases exist:

-&nbsp;<ul><li>
-_Cell.FitToContent property is set_
+- _Cell.FitToContent property is set_

   The preferred width is so that each paragraph in the Cell.Paragraphs collection fits on a single line.
-So if the collection contains 3 paragraphs, the preferred width is so that 3 unbroken lines result.</li><li>
+So if the collection contains 3 paragraphs, the preferred width is so that 3 unbroken lines result.

-_Otherwise_
+- _Otherwise_

   The preferred width equals the PreferredWidth property, unless this is smaller than the minimum width as determined in the previous step.</li></ul>

 #### Step 3: Minimum and Preferred Column Width